How we Follow the 8 Policy Recommendations for Use of Force

 1) BAN CHOKEHOLDS & STRANGLEHOLDS

 The use of "chokeholds" & "strangleholds" are not authorized for use by Petaluma Police Officers.
-The use of the carotid control hold is prohibited by the Petaluma Police Department expect as an alternative to lethal force in situations where there are no other options available to the offer to protect themselves or someone else from death or great bodily injury.
+The use of the carotid control hold is prohibited by the Petaluma Police Department except as an alternative to lethal force in situations where there are no other options available to the offer to protect themselves or someone else from death or great bodily injury.

 Effective June 9, 2020, we have suspended the use of the carotid restraint